GriffithUniLibrary/advanced-data-wrangle-2/content/4-lesson.md

 - Create a new project using `NESP_SharkSpeciesList.csv` file
 - Name it `NESP_SharkSpeciesList`
 - Look at both datasets, what variables do they have in common?
- - `Common name` in `QldShark_2017_Clean_v2`
+ - `Common name` in ``NESP_SharkSpeciesList.csv`
  - `Common name` in `NESP_SharkSpeciesList`.
+ - Go to `Common name` for each dataset
+ - `Facet > Text facet`

-As the researcher, you discovered when comparing `QldShark_2017_Clean_v2` to the official list `NESP_SharkSpeciesList` that many of the shark common names are variations or incorrect.
+Take a look at the names in each.
+The `NESP_SharkSpeciesList` dataset contains an authoritative list of Shark common names, Species, Genus, Family and Order names from a scientific project.
+The `QldShark_2017_Clean_v2` list of names is not authoritative, and many of the shark common names are variations or incorrect.
 We need to correct the following:

-All the "Whaler" names in `QldShark_2017_Clean_v2` need to be changed to "Shark" as the only Whalers identified in `NESP_SharkSpeciesList.csv` were not in the Queensland dataset and all Whalers in the Queensland dataset were given the common name "Shark" not "Whaler".
+All the "Whaler" names in `QldShark_2017_Clean_v2` need to be changed to "Shark" as the only Whalers identified in `NESP_SharkSpeciesList` were Bronze and Creek Whaler.
+You can perform a filter on `whaler` to check.

-This needs to be done to match the values in the key variable accurately.
+We need to clean the inconsistent names to then match the values in the key variable accurately.
 - Go to 'Common name' in `QldShark_2017_Clean_v2`
 - `Edit cells > Replace`
 - Find: `whaler`
 - tick `case insensitive`
 - Replace with: `Shark`
 - `Ok`.

 Then on the same column:
--`Facet > Text Facet`
+- `Facet > Text Facet`
 The first shark name is an abbreviation let's make it a full name.
 - highlight `Aus Sharpnose Shark` > `Edit`
 - Change to `Australian Sharpnose Shark` > `Apply`
 - Leave the `Text facet` window open.

-We want to match on unique values in the variables, and at present many of the shark names in `QldShark_2017_Clean_v2` are missing the term Shark in their title.
+We want to match on unique values in the variables, and at present many of the shark names in `QldShark_2017_Clean_v2` are missing the term "Shark" in their title.
 We can check them against the Common name's in `NESP_SharkSpeciesList`.

 - Look through the `Text Facet` list in `QldShark_2017_Clean_v2` for names without `Shark` in their name.
 These include:
  - `Australian Blacktip`, `Great Hammerhead`, `Mako` and `Wobbegong`

 - Go to `Common name` in `NESP_SharkSpeciesList` > `Text filter`
 - type `Australian Blacktip`
   - note the results that the common name needs `Shark` added.
 Make this change in `QldShark_2017_Clean_v2`
 - now type `Great Hammerhead` in the `Text filter`
   - note the results are the same, so no changes needed
 - perform a filter for each of the four names above and check if correctly named.
- - note that `Mako` and 'Wobegong` are generic names and we can't identify which species exactly, so won't be able to match on these.
+ - note that `Mako` and 'Wobegong` are generic names and we can't identify the species exactly, so we won't be able to match on these.

-Now that we have cleaned up as many inconsistancies possible, let's match the key variables
+Now that we have cleaned up as many inconsistancies possible, let's match the key variables:
 - Go to `QldShark_2017_Clean_v2` project
 - at `Common name` select `Edit Column > Add column based on this column`
 - name the new Column  `Species`